-You’ll find memory, word, and problem-solving games designed for keeping seniors’ brains sharp.
+You’ll find memory, word, and problem-solving games designed specifically for keeping seniors’ brains sharp.

 Fotuhi Brain Fitness Calculator

-Neurologist Dr. Majid Fotuhi is a graduate of both Harvard Medical School and Johns Hopkins University School of Medicine.
+Neurologist Majid Fotuhi, MD, PhD, is a graduate of both Harvard Medical School and Johns Hopkins University School of Medicine.

 He is the author of Boost Your Brain: The New Art and Science Behind Enhanced Brain Performance.